 20 BEST Things To Do In Kelowna (British Columbia)

-Wondering how to make the most of your trip to Kelowna, British Columbia?
-This city has an abundance of fun and diverse activities to choose from, and there are plenty of fun things to do in Kelowna for all.
+Are you wondering how to make the most of your trip to Kelowna, British Columbia?
+This city has an abundance of fun and diverse activities to choose from, and there are plenty of fun things to do in Kelowna for everyone.
+I couldn’t pick my favorite activity if I tried!
+Instead, I’ve made a list of what I consider to be the best things to do in Kelowna no matter the season.

 About Kelowna